The Dangers of Fixed-Income Bond Investing

 Bond prices have an inverse relationship to interest rates.
 When one rises, the other falls.
 If you have to sell a bond before it matures, the price you can fetch will be based on the interest rate environment at the time of the sale.
 In other words, if rates have risen since you “locked in” your return, the price of the security will fall.

-All bonds fluctuate with interest rates.
+All bonds' prices fluctuate with interest rates.
 Calculating the vulnerability of any individual bond to a rate shift involves an enormously complex concept called duration.
-But average investors need to know only two things about interest rate risk.
+But typical retail investors need to know only two things about interest rate risk.

 A bond is nothing more than a promise to repay the debt holder.
 And promises are made to be broken.
 Corporations go bankrupt.
 Cities and states default on muni bonds.
-Things happen...and default is the worst thing that can happen to a bondholder.
-There are two things to remember about default risk.
+Things happen...and default is the worst thing that can happen to a bondholder because not only is your income stream gone, your initial investment is too.
+At best, you'll get back a portion of your principal.

-First, you don’t need to weigh the risk yourself.
-Credit rating agencies such as Moody’s do that.
+However, you don’t need to weigh the risk yourself.
+Credit rating agencies such as Moody’s and Standard & Poor’s do that.
 In fact, bond credit ratings are nothing more than a default scale.
 Junk bonds, which have the highest default risk, are at the bottom of the scale.
 Aaa rated corporate debt, where a default is seen as extremely unlikely, is at the top.

-Second, if you’re buying U.S. government debt, your default risk is nonexistent.
+Also, if you’re buying U.S. government debt, your default risk is nonexistent.
 The debt issues sold by the Treasury Department are guaranteed by the full faith and credit of the federal government.
-It’s inconceivable that the folks who actually print the money will default on their debt.
+Although it's possible, in a doomsday scenario, that Uncle Sam should be unable to pay his debts, it is unlikely to happen.

 Sometimes you buy a bond with a high rating, only to find that Wall Street later sours on the issue.
 That’s downgrade risk.
-If the credit rating agencies such as Standard & Poor’s and Moody’s lower their ratings on a bond, the price of those bonds will fall.
+If the credit rating agencies lower their ratings on a bond, the price of those bonds will fall.
 That can hurt an investor who has to sell a bond before maturity.
-And downgrade risk is complicated by the next item on the list, liquidity risk.
+And downgrade risk is further complicated by …